focus9345/react-covid19/README.md

 - [x] Setup Fetch to API Json using typescript
 - [x] Display seven days worth of results
-- [x] Setup a D3 Bargraph to display the last seven days worth of positive cases in the United Sttates
+- [x] Setup a D3 Bargraph to display the last seven days worth of positive cases in the United States
-- [] Setup a D3 pie graph of yesterdays negative, positive, us populattion
+- [ ] Setup a D3 pie graph of yesterdays negative, positive, us population
-- [] Set up a D3 line graph of new positive cases over the last seven days
+- [ ] Setup a D3 line graph of new positive cases over the last seven days
-- [] Review Page Design for responsiveness, browser test
+- [ ] Review Page Design for responsiveness, browser test, lighthouse
-- [] Test if data fails to load, display something to end users
+- [ ] Test if data fails to load, display something to end users